lzanardos9/0xDSI/databricks-native/0xDSI_DETECTION_ENGINE_EXPLAINED.md

 ---

-## 1. CET - Compounding Event Trends
+## 1. CET - Complete Event Trending

 ### What It Does (Plain English)